Solving Non-linear Least Squares

 2. linear_solver_type = SPARSE_SCHUR/DENSE_SCHUR/ITERATIVE_SCHUR

-ONLY the lowest group are used to compute the Schur complement, and AMD or NESID is used to compute a fill reducing ordering for the Schur Complement (or its preconditioner).
+ONLY the lowest group are used to compute the Schur complement, and AMD or NESID is used to compute a fill reducing ordering for the Schur Complement (or its preconditioner) as requested by the user.

 Solver::Options